 Repeating the same workout daily is not necessarily a bad thing, but it will make it difficult to lose and keep weight off.
 The body adapts to the workout and will adjust to maintain your current weight.
 You should devise a balanced workout schedule that involves different activities and intensities.
 This will keep your body guessing and, ultimately, help you better reach your goals.Karla O’Dell, MD, a laryngologist at Keck Medicine and assistant professor of clinical otolaryngology – head and neck surgery at the Keck School, shares information about cough drops, the speakerphone on your mobile device and a common misconception about whispering.

-Cough drops may feel soothing while you are sucking on them, but they can actually make your cough and throat irritation worse.
-Cough drops often contain methanol and other substances that significantly dry the throat.
+Although taking cough drops may feel soothing, they can actually make your cough and throat irritation worse.
+Cough drops often contain menthol and other substances that significantly dry the throat.
 This dryness can worsen your cough and throat discomfort.
-Instead, suck on a glycerin based drops, sugar-free hard candy or drink small sips of water to help sooth your throat.
+Instead, look for glycerin-based cough drops, sugar-free hard candy or drink small sips of water to help soothe your throat.

 6. Using speakerphone.

-When you use the speakerphone when driving, working at your desk or at a meeting, you are forcing your voice to speak loudly.
-According to Dr. Karla O’Dell, over time, this can cause trauma to the vocal cords.
-Instead use a good head set when you need to talk on the phone hands free.
+When you use the speakerphone while driving, working at your desk or at a meeting, you are forcing your voice to speak loudly.
+Over time, this can cause trauma to the vocal cords.
+Instead, use a good headset when you need to talk on the phone hands-free.

 It is quite common to whisper when your throat is sore or sounding hoarse.
-But according to Dr. Karla O’Dell, whispering is actually more harmful to our vocal cords.
-Whispering requires more effort than using our voice at a regular volume.
-This can cause injury to our voice box.
-When the throat is sore or you have a hoarse voice, resting the voice and speaking at a regular volume is a much better alternative.
+But whispering is actually more harmful to our vocal cords.
+Whispering requires more effort than using your voice at a regular volume, which can cause injury to the voice box.
+When you have a sore throat or your voice is hoarse, resting your voice and speaking at a regular volume is a much better alternative.